BrainTireFire/Project1_School_Count/README.md

+# VISTULA project...

+## Description
-#first project to school it was very bad.
+First project to school it was very bad.
 Unfortunately i need to used ony program class!! madness! and no method !